caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 Level 2 was a little harder, but still pretty darn easy.
 ![lvl3](lvl2.png)

-I ran into a weird bug at level 2 while trying to clear the terminal.
-Basically if you try execute `clear`, sometimes the site crashes.
-It does effectively clear the screen though, but often times it does so with some form of error soup in an alert box.
+I ran into a weird bug at level 2 while trying to clear the terminal. if you try execute `clear`, sometimes the site crashes.
+The command does effectively clear the screen, but often times it does so with some form of error soup in an alert box.
 What was kind of cool was that the faux terminal had a command which allowed me to file a bug report.
 ![bug](Bug.png)
 *(note the bug was reproduced later for purposes of documenting)*